kitconcept/kitconcept.recipe.solr/README.rst

 solr-config
     Path to a Solr configuration directory that contains a "core.properties" file and a "data" and "conf" directory.

+solr-core-name (default: plone)
+    Name of the Solr core.
+Default is 'plone'.

 Example usage
 =============